Emkay360/StegHub_DevOps-Cloud_Engineering/LEMP_STACK/Lemp_Stack Implementation.md

 **1.** EC2 instance of t.2 micro type and Ubuntu 24.04 LTS (HVM) was launched in the us-east-1 region using the AWS console.
 ![Lemp server created](https://github.com/Emkay360/StegHub_DevOps-Cloud_Engineering/assets/56301419/d3790328-6ac7-4e5f-bd38-29cb4d834ab8)
 **2.** Created SSH Key pair named "my-ec2-key.pem" to access the instance on the port.
-**3** The security group was configured in the following inbound rules:
+**3** The security group was configured with the following inbound rules:

 - Allow traffic on Port 80 (HTTP) with source from anywhere on the internet.
 - Allow traffic on Port 443 (HTTPS) with source from anywhere on the internet.